ddicorpo/RecruitInc/README.md

 - Type `use <db>` and replace '<db>' with the database you wish to use.
 For example: `use test` for the 'test' database or `use recruitinc` for our production database
 - At this point you can use mongo shell commands.
 You can autocomplete commands by typing the beginning of a command and hitting <TAB> twice.
 For example, to view the names of collections in the database, type `db.getCollectionNames()`.
 To view all entries in the 'applicants' collection, type `db.applicants.find()` etc.

 #Where the logs are stored
+-Navigate to the folder: recruit-inc-back.
+-Among the sub-directories, choose the folder called log.
+-Inside the log folder, you will find 6 different JSON files.

 #Add explanation on toggle-feature